ConsciousML/terragrunt-template-catalog-aws/modules/subnet/header.md

-# VPC Module
+# Subnet Module

-This module creates and configures a Virtual Private Cloud network.
+This module creates and configures a sub-network within a VPC